Framartin/wikipedia_network_analysis/README.md

 The Python script, which extracts edges of our graphs, is inspired by the great brianckeegan's Wikipedia-Network-Analysis python notebook available on [github](https://github.com/brianckeegan/Wikipedia-Network-Analysis) under MIT license.

+A statistical analysis in French is available in the `report` folder.

 ## Data

 We build a directed graph using links between Wikipedia articles related to the specific field of Statistics (but you can quite easily change it if you want).